bpiyush/TestOfTime/README.md

 ### Additional Notes

 > :warning: **Infra note**: Our code has been run on a single node with 4 GPUs (either NVIDIA RTX A5000 or NVIDIA GeForce 1080).
 Running it on different infrastructures may cause differences in results.
 However, the trends and inferences should be similar (e.g., post-pretraining helps with temporal ordering task, etc.).

+> 💡: If you have any issues or suggestions, feel free to open an issue or contact us via email.